Tarunmalla/Password-Manager/README.md

 # Savepass

-This is a simple multiuser password manager in Python allows you to store passwords using file handling and sqlite3 where main_db.py uses database and main_file uses file handling.
+This is a simple multiuser password manager in Python allows you to store,generate and retrieve passwords using file handling and SQlite3 where main_db.py uses database and main_file uses file handling.

 Here,Password is encrypted before storing in the file or the database.